 Exclusive Focus on Women's Health Issues.
-We plan to focus exclusively on women's health issues to enable us to build long-term relationships with women as they move through their life cycles of birth control, pregnancy, child birth, and pre- and post- menopause.
+For the last five years, we have steadily develop relationships with many of the largest OB/GYN practices in the country through the sales of our line of prenatal vitamins.
+Our singular focus on women's health issues will enable us to continue to build long-term relationships with women as they move through their life cycles of family planning through pre- and post- menopause.

 Focus on Hormone Therapy Products.
-We plan to focus on the development, clinical trials, and commercialization of hormone therapy products designed to (1) alleviate the systems of and reduce the health effects resulting from menopause-related hormone deficiencies, including hot flashes, osteoporosis, and vaginal dryness, and (2) demonstrate equivalent clinical efficacy at lower doses, enabling an enhanced side effect profile compared with competing products.
+We plan to continue our focus on the development, clinical trials, and commercialization of hormone therapy products designed to (1) alleviate the symptoms of, and reduce the health effects resulting from, menopause-related hormone deficiencies, including hot flashes, osteoporosis, and vaginal dryness, and (2) demonstrate equivalent clinical efficacy at lower doses, enabling an enhanced side effect profile compared with competing products.
+We believe there is a large unmet need in this segment of the market.

-Penetrate Bioidentical Market with FDA-approved Products.
-As we are not aware of any current FDA-approved bioidentical hormone therapy combination products, we believe that our hormone therapy drug candidate for combined estradiol and progesterone, if approved by the FDA, will provide a safer and more effective alternative to non-FDA approved compounded bioidentical hormone therapy products, at a lower price to patients due to insurance coverage.
+Penetrate Compound Market with FDA-approved Products.
+As we are not aware of any current FDA-approved hormone therapy combination products that are bioidentical to - or having the same chemical and molecular structure as - the estradiol and progesterone produced by the ovaries, we believe that our hormone therapy drug candidate for combined estradiol and progesterone, if approved by the FDA, will provide a safer and more effective alternative to non-FDA approved compounded bioidentical hormone therapy products, at a lower price to patients since most insurance companies do not provide coverage for non-FDA approved compounded products.

-Marketing Emphasis.
-We plan to maintain an emphasis on large group OB/GYN practices that provide opportunities to reach large patient bases and that are receptive to the data and savings we provide.
+Multi-Channel Marketing Emphasis.
+We plan to continue our emphasis on large group OB/GYN practices that provide opportunities to reach large patient bases and that are receptive to the data and savings we provide.
+We believe this will effectively position us for the launch of our hormone therapy products, if approved.